Landing Your Dream Job When You Least Expect It

 If you had followed your childhood dream job, what do you think you would be doing right now?

 I have my dream job right now.
-I was retired for two years, aside from giving high-level direction at I Do Recall, but I recently stepped in as COO of AYTM.
+I was retired for two years, aside from giving high-level direction at I Do Recall, but I recently stepped in as COO of market research platform AYTM.
 I’m now working more than 50 hours a week while fully “retired,” helping Lev and our employees – we have great employees – take this company forward to make it as big as it really deserves to be.
 I just ended a two-year vacation in the process.

 Is there anyone who has influenced you throughout your career?